A male Bar-bellied Pitta, captured by Brian Field, from a hide at a 'feeding station' in Cat Tien National Park.

 Specialities(mostly Vietnamese and Indochinese endemics)

 Siamese Fireback, Green Peafowl, Germain's Peacock Pheasant, White-faced (Swinhoe's) Plover, Pale-capped Pigeon, Chinese (Black-browed), Indochinese (Black-browed) and Red-vented Barbets, Bar-bellied and Blue-rumped Pittas, Mekong Wagtail, Ratchet-tailed and White-winged Magpies, Collared Treepie, Grey-crowned (Black-throated) Tit, Yellow-billed Nuthatch, Black-headed (Grey-headed) and Grey-headed Parrotbills, Black-hooded, Chestnut-eared, Collared, Orange-breasted (Spot-breasted), Red-tailed and Rufous-cheeked Laughingthrushes, Short-tailed Scimitar Babbler, Sooty Babbler, Grey-faced Tit Babbler, Vietnamese Cutia, Black-crowned Barwing, Black-crowned (Rufous-winged) Fulvetta, Grey-crowned Crocias and Vietnamese Greenfinch.
 Also a chance of Annam and Orange-necked Partridges, Silver Pheasant, Crested Argus, White-eared Night Heron, Red-collared Woodpecker, and Blue, Blue-naped, Eared and Rusty-naped Pittas.
+The endemic Edward's Pheasant has not been seen since 2000.

 Banded, Black-and-red, Dusky, Long-tailed and Silver-breasted Broadbills, Great and Oriental Pied Hornbills, Orange-breasted and Red-headed Trogons, leafbirds, minivets including Rosy and Swinhoe’s, White-crested Laughingthrush, Blue, Common Green and Indochinese Green Magpies, Asian Fairy Bluebird, Sultan Tit, Spoon-billed Sandpiper, Black-faced Spoonbill, Saunders’s Gull and Heart-spotted Woodpecker, as well as Red Junglefowl, Chinese Pond Heron, Woolly-necked Stork, Lesser Adjutant, Pied Falconet, Black Baza, Black, Lesser Fish and Rufous-bellied Eagles, Grey-headed Lapwing, green pigeons, Vernal Hanging Parrot, Red-breasted Parakeet, Asian Emerald, Banded Bay, Hodgson’s Hawk and Violet Cuckoos, Green-billed Malkoha, Greater and Lesser Coucals, Collared Owlet, Great Eared and Large-tailed Nightjars, Germain’s Swiftlet, Silver-backed Needletail, Banded, Pied, Stork-billed and White-throated (Smyrna) Kingfishers, Blue-bearded and Chestnut-headed Bee-eaters, Indian Roller, Dollarbird, Coppersmith and Green-eared Barbets, White-browed Piculet, Greater and Lesser Yellownapes, Common and Greater Flamebacks, Black-and-buff and Great Slaty Woodpeckers, Ashy Woodswallow, Common and Great Ioras, Burmese Shrike, White-browed and Chestnut-fronted Shrike Babblers, Maroon and Slender-billed Orioles, Greater Racket-tailed and Lesser Racket-tailed Drongos, Asian Paradise Flycatcher, Racket-tailed Magpie, Yellow-cheeked Tit, Velvet-fronted Nuthatch, bulbuls, tesias, leaf warblers, Lesser Shortwing, Siberian Rubythroat, Siberian Blue Robin, Red-flanked Bluetail, Slaty-backed, Spotted and White-crowned Forktails, flycatchers including Blue-and-white, Blue-throated, Hainan Blue and Mugimaki, and Large Niltava, White-rumped Shama, Black-breasted, Grey-backed, Japanese, Orange-headed, Siberian and White’s Thrushes, fulvettas, Spot-necked Babbler, scimitar babblers, Limestone Wren Babbler, Silver-eared Mesia, Black-headed and Rufous-backed Sibias, Common Hill and Golden-crested Mynas, Red-billed and Vinous-breasted Starlings, Little and Streaked Spiderhunters, and Red Crossbill.
 Also a chance of Chinese Egret, Collared Falconet, Pheasant-tailed and Bronze-winged Jacanas, Brown Wood Owl, Blyth’s and Hodgson’s Frogmouths, Pale-headed Woodpecker, Green and Purple Cochoas, Red-tailed Minla and Asian Golden Weaver.